shivannis/xandr-docs-public/xandr-docs/invest/create-a-segment-pixel.md

 ---
 title: Microsoft Invest - Create a Segment Pixel
-description: This page provides a step by step guide to create a segment pixel which is used to group an audience besed on different criterias.
+description: This page provides a step-by-step guide to create a segment pixel which is used to group an audience based on different criterias.
 ms.date: 10/28/2023
 ---